syncfusion-content/wpf-docs/wpf/Chromeless-Window/Adding-controls-in-the-titlebar.md

 }

 /// <summary>
-/// Action that is performed when clicking the Help button
+/// Action that is performed when clicking the help button.
 /// </summary>
 private void HelpCommandAction(object param)
 {